King C. Gillette: Biography

 The most difficult part of development was engineering the blades, as thin, cheap steel was difficult to work and sharpen.
 This accounts for the delay between the initial idea and the product's introduction.
 Steven Porter, a machinist working with Gillette, used Gillette's drawings to create the first disposable razor blade that worked.
 William Emery Nickerson, an expert machinist and partner of Gillette, changed the original model, improving the handle and frame so that it could better support the thin steel blade.
-Nickerson designed the machinery to mass-produce the blades, and he received patents for hardening and sharpening the blades.
+Nickerson designed the machinery to mass-produce the blades, and he received patents for hardening and sharpening them.
 (Nickerson was later elected to Gillette's board of directors.)

 To sell the product, Gillette founded the American Safety Razor Company on September 28, 1901 (changing the company's name to Gillette Safety Razor Company in July 1902).
 Gillette obtained a trademark registration (0056921) for his portrait and signature on the packaging.
 Production began in 1903, when he sold a total of 51 razors and 168 blades.

 The second year, he sold 90,884 razors and 123,648 blades, thanks in part to Gillette's low prices, automated manufacturing techniques, and good advertising.
 Sales and distribution were handled by a separate company, Townsend and Hunt, which was absorbed by the parent company for US$300,000 in 1906.
 By 1908, the corporation had established manufacturing facilities in the United States, Canada, Britain, France, and Germany.
 Razor sales reached 450,000 units and blade sales exceeded 70 million units in 1915.
 In 1917, when the U.S. entered World War I, the company provided all American soldiers with a field razor set, paid for by the government.
-Gillette vetoed a plan to sell the patent rights in Europe, believing correctly that Europe would eventually provide a very large market.
+Gillette vetoed a plan to sell the patent rights in Europe, which it correctly believed would eventually provide a very large market.
 Gillette and John Joyce, a fellow director, battled for control of the company.
 Gillette eventually sold out to Joyce, but his name remained on the brand.
-In the 1920s, as the patent expired, the Gillette Safety Razor Company emphasized research to design ever-improved models, realizing that even a slight improvement would induce men to adopt it.
+In the 1920s, as the patent expired, the Gillette Safety Razor Company emphasized research to improve models, realizing that even a slight improvement would induce men to adopt it.

-He was almost bankrupt due to spending large amounts of money on property, and to his having lost much of the value of his corporate shares as a result of the Great Depression.

-Gillette died on July 9, 1932, in Los Angeles, California.
+Gillette became almost bankrupt from spending large amounts of money on property, and from having lost much of the value of his corporate shares as a result of the Great Depression.
+He died on July 9, 1932, in Los Angeles, California.
 He was interred in the lower levels of the Begonia Corridor in the Great Mausoleum located at Forest Lawn Memorial Park Cemetery in Glendale, California.